hylee1rt/PROJECT4/README.md

 ## Physicochemical Properties of Protein Tertiary Structure Data
 The dataset we will be using is from [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Physicochemical+Properties+of+Protein+Tertiary+Structure).
+The input features will be columns F1 through F9, and the target variable will be the RMSD column.

 |Column | Attribute|
 |--------|-------------|